Uniswap/foundry-template/CONTRIBUTING.md

 ## Deployment

 After deployments are executed a script is provided that extracts deployment information from the `run-latest.json` file within the `broadcast` directory generated while the forge script runs.
-From this information a JSON and markdown file is generated using the [Forge Chronicles](https://github.com/0xPolygon/forge-chronicles) library containing various information about the deployment itself as well as past deployments.
+From this information a JSON and markdown file is generated using the [Forge Chronicles](https://github.com/uniswap/forge-chronicles) library containing various information about the deployment itself as well as past deployments.

 ### Deployment

 To deploy the contracts, provide the `--broadcast` flag to the forge script command.
 Should the etherscan verification time out, it can be picked up again by replacing the `--broadcast` flag with `--resume`.
-Deploy the contracts to one of the predefined networks by providing the according key with the `--rpc-url` flag.
-Most of the predefined networks require the `INFURA_KEY` environment variable to be set in the `.env` file.
 Including the `--verify` flag will verify deployed contracts on Etherscan.
 Define the appropriate environment variable for the Etherscan api key in the `.env` file.

 ```shell
 forge script script/Deploy.s.sol --broadcast --rpc-url <rpc_url> --verify
 ```

+### Monorepo

+Alternatively, contracts should be integrated into the [Smart Contract Monorepo](https://github.com/uniswap/contracts) to be deployed via the deployer cli tool.